coreystanford/angular-intl/README.md

 # angular-intl
-An internationalization (intl) library for Angular applications
+A lightweight internationalization library for Angular applications